 The job of Scrum implies the definition of a series of specific roles meant to execute the project in an efficient way:

-- Scrum Master, is the person in charge of facilitating the development of the Scrum process, supporting the team and making sure that everything is executed in the correct way.
+- Scrum Master, is the person in charge of facilitating the development of the Scrum process; supporting the team, and making sure that everything is executed in the correct way.
 This is the role responsible for connecting the needs of the business with the execution of the project in terms of methodology, functions and techniques.

-Now then, it’s important that you know a little about the day to day process of a team that works in Scrum.
+Now then, it’s important that you know a little about the day-to-day process of a team that works in Scrum.
 As we have stated, under this modality one works in short periods of time; these periods of time are known as Sprints and can last between two and three weeks.
-Each Sprint starts with a planning meeting when one specifies exactly what the task to be carried out is, in the given period.
-This is how the execution of the Sprint starts, where daily meetings are carried out to learn the state of advancement; these meetings are known as Daily Scrums.
+Each Sprint starts with a planning meeting when one specifies exactly what the task to be carried out is; in the given period.
+This is how the execution of the Sprint starts.
+Daily meetings are carried out to learn the state of advancement; these meetings are known as Daily Scrums.

-You’ve probably read in some of our posts that at Cafeto Software we always seek to work with Scrum as a development methodology, and we do it effectively as we are convinced of the important benefits that contribute to everyone involved in the project.
-For example, you as a client will be able to see the development of the product first hand, make adjustments to it and even use some of its features.
-Moreover you will be granted better control over the timing of the project as you will participate in an active way.
+You’ve probably read in some of our posts that at Cafeto Software we always seek to work with Scrum as a development methodology.
+And we do it effectively as we are convinced of the important benefits that contribute to everyone involved in the project.
+For example, you as a client will be able to see the development of the product first hand.
+Make adjustments to it, and even use some of its features.
+Moreover, you will be granted better control over the timing of the project: as you will participate in an active way.
 So, to conclude one could say that in general Scrum allows for a drastic decrease in the factors that put the project at risk.